crowdtap/elastic_model/README.md

 # ElasticModel

-TODO: Write a gem description
+ElasticModel is a lightweight ruby gem to integrate Elasticsearch to your Rails models.

 ## Installation